Municipalities of Macedonia

 CapitalSkopje

-The territory now constituting "the Former Yugoslav Republic of Macedonia" was part of the Ottoman Empire in 1900.
+The territory now constituting "the Republic of North Macedonia" was part of the Ottoman Empire in 1900.
 By the Bucharest Peace Treaty of 1913-08-10, Serbia acquired the territory (except for a small area around Strumica, which was part of Bulgaria until World War I).
 Serbia, with Macedonia, became part of the Kingdom of Serbs, Croats, and Slovenes on 1918-12-04.
 This kingdom was soon being called Yugoslavia, although the name didn't become official until 1929.
 Macedonia became one of the six constituent republics of Yugoslavia under the constitution of 1945.
 It declared independence from Yugoslavia on 1991-01-25.
 International recognition came slowly, primarily because Greece objected to its use of the name Macedonia.
 On 1995-09-13, Greece and Macedonia agreed to normalize relations.

 Other names of country: